|

 The following annotated table of

-contents best describes the Eighth Edition story line: CHAPTER
+contents best describes the Eighth Edition story line:

 1— VOLUME

-AND MASS 1.1 Experiment: Heating Baking Soda
+AND MASS 1.1 Experiment: Heating Baking Soda1.2 Volume

 1.3 Reading Scales